Yohanpau/LLM-Chatbot/README.md

 npm run dev
 ```
 ### 6. Click the provided local URL to view the site in your browser (e.g., http://localhost:3000).
-### 6. Click the provided local URL to view the site in your browser (e.g., http://localhost:3000).

-# That's it!
 # That's it!
 Thank you for using Dueminder.